CPU is an Input or Output Device? (Explained)

 The computer mouse and keyboard are examples of input devices.
 Input devices, as the name implies, are used to send data to a computer.

-Check this Out Related here ====== >>> Does CPU thermal paste make a difference?
+Check this Out Related here ====== >>> What Are the differences between multicore and multiprocessor?
 (Explained)

 A mouse is used to input cursor movements, whilst a scanner is utilized to convert physical media into digital format.